alex-lt-kong/the-nitty-gritty/c-cpp/intersection/08_synchronization-and-ipc/4_atomic/README.md

   the value of scnt is 52380
   ```

 - Why so?
-The devil is in the definition of "atomic", we does not only want
+The devil is in the definition of "atomic", we do not only want
   the read and write to be "separately atomic", we need them to be atomic
   "as a whole".
 This is called "atomic read–modify–write" or "atomic RMW".
   While `++cnt` does look like one single instruction, it may actually a